una/personal-goals/happy-moments/2016_happy-moments.md

 01/17/2016
 ---
-I went mini golfing with Alex today at Peter Pan.
+I went mini golfing with Alex (P) today at Peter Pan.
 It was really cute and then we got some Tex-Mex and hung out on my porch/at my place for the evening.
 The sun set was pretty awesome today too.

 01/18/2016
 ---